This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • To the bowl add the buttermilk, melted butter, and 2 beaten eggs.
 Mix gently until there are no dry spots, but do not overmix.
 Lumps are fine.
-Wait 20-30 minutes before moving onto the next step.
+Set aside for 20-30 minutes for the batter to rest.

 • Serve with more chocolate chips, butter, and maple syrup.
 Enjoy!